tguild/vehicle_signal_specification/docs-gen/content/rule_set/data_entry/data_types_struct.md

 ## Order of declaration/definition

 The order of declaration/definition shall not matter.
-As signals and types are defined in different trees this is a topic only for struct definitions referring to other struct definitions.
+As signals and datatypes are defined in different trees this is a topic only for struct definitions referring to other struct definitions.
 A hypothetical example is shown below.
 An item in the struct `DeliveryInfo` can refer to the struct `OpenHours` even if that struct is defined further down in the same file.
 If using `-vt < file>` multiple times all files except the first will be treated similar to overlays.